Support Groups and Social Support

 - Ask your family and friends.

-- Ask people who have the same condition.
+- Ask people who have the same health concerns.

-- Contact a city, state, or national group for the condition.
-Your library, community center, or phone book may have a list of these groups.
+- Contact a city, state, or national group that provides support for your health concerns.
+Your library or community center may have a list of these groups.
+Or you can look for information online.

 To learn more about Healthwise, visit Healthwise.org.